-- 1-quart vegetable stock (or chicken stock or bone broth)
+- 1-quart vegetable stock (or chicken stock or bone broth or filtered water)

 - 2 cups filtered water